UK air traffic meltdown 'one in 15 million' event -NATS | Business

 Thousands of passengers were stranded abroad for days after 1,500 flights were cancelled on Aug.
 28, during one of the busiest travel periods of the summer.
 "This was a one in 15 million chance," NATS CEO Martin Rolfe told the BBC.

-That mean NATS could end up footing some of the bill for the chaos.
-Airlines have said the episode could cost them up to 100 million pounds ($126 million) as passengers whose flights were cancelled will be able to claim back expenses for the hotels they stayed in or the new tickets they bought.
+Global airline group IATA has said the episode could cost airlines up to 100 million pounds ($126 million) as passengers whose flights were cancelled will be able to claim back expenses for the hotels they stayed in or the new tickets they bought.
+Britain-based airline easyJet said the NATS report left some questions unanswered, and although it welcomed the review it believed a more wide-ranging examination of resources and I.T. systems was necessary.

-The head of NATS said the problem would not be repeated.
-The CAA said the event was now understood and, if it happened again, should be fixed quickly with no effect to the aviation system.
+"A full independent and wide-ranging review of NATS is needed to ensure it is fit for purpose today and in the future," easyJet said. ($1 = 0.7961 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)